ethereum/go-ethereum/docs/vulnerabilities/vulnerabilities.md

 2. Vulnerabilies that, if exploited, would harm the Ethereum mainnet.
 In the case of go-ethereum, examples would be:
     - Consensus vulnerabilities, which would cause a chain split,
     - Denial-of-service during block processing, whereby a malicious transaction could cause the geth-portion of the network to crash.
-    - Denial-of-service via p2p networking, whereby portions of the network could be made inaccessible dur to crashes or resource consumption.
+    - Denial-of-service via p2p networking, whereby portions of the network could be made inaccessible due to crashes or resource consumption.

 Historically, vulnerabilities in `geth` predominantly been of the second type, where the health of the network is a concern, rather than individual node operators.